DCLRL/dclrl.github.io/index.md

 * Less traditional resources valued by LRL speakers
 * Methods of collaboration with speakers of LRLs
 * Ethical issues when working with LRLs
+* Position papers on anything related to LRLs, including what should be considered an LRL

 ## Archival Submissions